How to take body measurements

 On each leg, measure the largest part of your lower leg.

-As you begin doing exercise and light weight bearing exercise you will gain lean muscle tissue, a substance which weighs more and is denser than fat.
+As you begin doing exercise and light weight-bearing exercise you will gain lean muscle tissue, a substance that weighs more and is denser than fat.
 So you may actually see the number on the scales increase.
 Even though the scale may not be moving, it doesn’t mean that you’re not getting smaller.
 Muscle is more dense than fat, so it takes up less space.
 You can be in a smaller pants size and not be any lighter on the scale – and this is why we advise to take measurements each week as well as weighing yourself.